benaziziasmae/PyBer_Analysis/README.md

 - 625 rides in suburban cities.
 - 125 rides in rural cities.

-The figure below highlights how rides in Urban cities contributed the most to PyBer's overall rides during this five-month period.
+The figure below highlights how rides in Urban cities contributed the most to PyBer's overall rides during this five-month period in percentage.

 ![FIG 6 TOTAL RIDES BY CITY TYPE](analysis/Fig6.png)